player-ui/tools/devtools/client/README.md

 ## Contributing

 We welcome contributions to the Player UI Devtools Browser Extension.
-If you're interested in contributing, please check out the [contributing guide](TODO).

 ## License

-The Player UI Devtools Browser Extension is licensed under the [MIT license](TODO).
+The Player UI Devtools Browser Extension is licensed under the MIT license.